Mary McLeod Bethune: Personal life

 Bethune carried a cane for effect, rather than mobility support, stating that it gave her "swank".
-She was a teetotaler and preached temperance for African Americans, chastising Blacks who were intoxicated publicly.
+She was a teetotaler and preached temperance for Black Americans, chastising Blacks who were intoxicated publicly.
 Bethune claimed that the students and teachers in Daytona were her first family.
 Her students often referred to her as "Mother Bethune".

 She was noted for achieving her goals.
 Robert Weaver, who also served in Roosevelt's Black Cabinet, said of her, "She had the most marvelous gift of effecting feminine helplessness in order to attain her aims with masculine ruthlessness."
 When a White Daytona resident threatened Bethune's students with a rifle, Bethune worked to make an ally of him.
 The director of the McLeod Hospital recalled, "Mrs. Bethune treated him with courtesy and developed such goodwill in him that we found him protecting the children and going so far as to say, 'If anybody bothers old Mary, I will protect her with my life.'"

 She prioritized self-sufficiency throughout her life.
 Bethune invested in several businesses, including the Pittsburgh Courier, a Black newspaper, and many life insurance companies.
 She also founded Central Life Insurance Company of Florida, and later retired in Florida.
 Due to state segregation, Blacks were not allowed to visit the beach.
 Bethune and several other business owners responded by investing in and purchasing Paradise Beach, a 2 mi stretch of beach and the surrounding properties and then selling them to Black families.
 They also allowed White families to visit the waterfront.
 Eventually, Paradise Beach was named Bethune-Volusia Beach in her honor.
 She held 25% ownership of the Welricha Motel in Daytona.